walterhiggins/ScriptCraft/docs/API-Reference.md

 as a parameter.
 For example: `/js arrows.explosive('player23')` makes player23's arrows explosive.

+## Spawn Plugin

+Allows in-game operators to easily spawn creatures at current location.

+### Usage

+    /jsp spawn cow
+    /jsp spawn sheep
+    /jsp spawn wolf

+See <http://jd.bukkit.org/beta/apidocs/org/bukkit/entity/EntityType.html> for a list of possible entities (creatures) which can be spawned.

 ## alias Plugin

 The alias module lets players and server admins create their own